 The U.S. Army Corps of Engineers began investigating the former artillery range in 1993 through the FUDS Program.
 Since that time, munitions debris and munitions and explosives of concern have been found within the former range including artillery rounds, fuzes, projectiles and bullet-casings.

-The Corps of Engineers completed the Remedial Investigation in 2017 and the Feasibility Study in 2018 for the Artillery Range.
-Based on the findings and in consultation with the U.S. Forest Service, the Corps of Engineers prepared a Proposed Plan to document the identification of two areas and recommended remedial alternatives for each area.
+Based on the findings from previous investigations, the evaluation of those findings, and in consultation with the U.S. Forest Service, the U.S. Army Corps of Engineers prepared a Decision Document which contained the recommended Remedial Alternatives for two areas within the Dry Canyon Artillery Range FUDS.
 The Potential Target Area was recommended for a surface and subsurface clearance of accessible lands.
 The Low Density Area was recommended for a focused clearance.
 Land use controls would also be implemented in both areas.
-The Corps of Engineers will prepare a Decision Document that will identify the chosen remedial alternative for the project area.
+After the Remedial Alternatives are implemented, the U.S. Army Corps of Engineers will conduct Five-Year Reviews to evaluate if the selected remedies remain protective of human health and the environment.

 An Administrative Record file containing project documents and reports for Dry Canyon Artillery Range MRS 01 is available at the Frazier Park Library, Frazier Park, California.